 A better app can go a very long way: a higher quality app will translate to higher user ratings, generally better rankings, more downloads, and higher retention (longer install periods).
 High-quality apps also have a much higher likelihood of getting some unanticipated positive publicity such as being featured in Android Market or social media buzz.

-In our platform, app uninstall analytics are calculated by dividing the number of uninstalls by the number of installs during a particular time period.
-You can use Singular’s many reports and custom report generating capabilities to compare uninstall rates for:
+In the Singular platform, app uninstall analytics are calculated by dividing the number of uninstalls by the number of installs during a particular time period.
+You can use Singular’s many reports and custom report generating capabilities to compare uninstall rates by:

-In addition to daily measurement, Singular clients can can conduct app uninstall analytics over any time period they wish.
-In addition, you can access uninstall data in most every standard or customer report available in the Singular unified analytics platform.
-It isn’t delivered as a “workaround” but rather as an integral piece of knowledge for a sophisticated enterprise app marketer.
+In addition to daily measurement, Singular clients can conduct app uninstall analytics over any time period they wish.
+In addition, you can access uninstall data in almost every standard or customer report available in the Singular unified analytics platform.

 App store ranking effects are not the most important consequences of a high (or low) uninstall rate.
 But growing users is an essential element of most app marketing programs.
 And anything that strengthens or weakens your ability to attract new users is something that warrants your continued attention.